myshmeh/video-handler/readme.md

 ```javascript
 let video = new VideoHandler('video-wrapper', playlist_name);
 ```
-Now you should see the video player with TOC on your page :beers:
+now you should see the video player with TOC on your page :beers: